okta/terraform-provider-oktapam/docs/data-sources/security_policy.md

 page_title: "oktapam_security_policy Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
   A policy which defines how users can gain access to resources.
-For details, see Manage security policy https://help.okta.com/oie/en-us/content/topics/privileged-access/pam-policy.htm.
+For details, see Security policy https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-policy.
 ---

 # oktapam_security_policy (Data Source)

 A policy which defines how users can gain access to resources.
-For details, see [Manage security policy](https://help.okta.com/oie/en-us/content/topics/privileged-access/pam-policy.htm).
+For details, see [Security policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-policy).